SwiftPolar/idp-tree-of-life/README.md

 The project mainly focuses on prototyping but do feel free to provide comments regarding the coding style and conventions etc.

 This is the first time the team is using Meteor, React and Semantic UI.
 We're looking to improve in whatever ways we can! :)

+## Things to do in future
+Use check method to check arguments and parameters.
+Currently using a very primitive (and possibly incorrect way of checking input).